Diamondbacks vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under on six occasions.
+- In their previous 10 matchups with a total posted by oddsmakers, the Diamondbacks and their opponents are 5-5-0 when it comes to hitting the over.

+- The Diamondbacks' previous 10 contests have not had a runline posted by bookmakers.

 Read More About This Game